jlevym/lergo-protractor-tests/README.md

  - set the mongo URL in your configuration to point to `test-lergo-data`
  - declare on the endpoint `export PROTRACTOR_ENDPOINT="http://localhost:9000"`
  - run `grunt protract:XXX` - where XXX is the suite you want to run. (read more about it below)
+ - or, run 'grunt test' - this cycles through all the tests
+ - if port 4444 is not released at the end of the testing,  run
+ - - 'netstat -nlp | grep 4444' - to get the PID
+ - - 'kill <pid>' - to free up the port 4444
 # Available Suites

  - See list of all suites at [protractor conf file](https://github.com/lergo/lergo-protractor-tests/blob/master/protractor.sanity.conf.js)